ChadDa3mon/caddy-ansible-playbook/README.md

 You will also need to modify the `caddy-playbook.yaml` to change the variables near the top to fit your setup.

+If you want to implement basic auth in front of any proxy, add the flag `require_auth: true` to that proxy in your `proxies.yaml` file (see example in default file).

 When you have everything set, you should be able to run it with `ansible-playbook -i inventory.ini caddy-playbook.yaml`

+# Caddy Details
+I am running the latest version of caddy as a docker file, based on the image `slothcroissant/caddy-cloudflaredns:latest`.
+As of writing, this is `2.9.1`.